sathamsh/shopping_cart/README.md

 Navigate to the project directory: cd shopping-cart

 Run the JavaScript code using Node.js.
-Execute the following command: node shopping_cart.js
+Execute the following command: Node shopping_cart.js